-1. Sticks: Slice the watermelon in half end-to-end.
+1. How to Cut a Watermelon into Sticks: Slice the watermelon in half end-to-end.
 Place a watermelon half cut-side-down and make one-inch-wide slices lengthwise.
 Then cut 1-inch-wide slices crosswise.
 Repeat with the other half.

-2. Rounds: Slice the watermelon crosswise into 1-inch rounds.
+2. How to Cut a Watermelon into Rounds: Slice the watermelon crosswise into 1-inch rounds.
 Topped with fruit and yogurt, these make the most photo-ready watermelon pizzas.
 Plain rounds can be cut into triangles with the rind attached for easy eating, or the flesh can be cut out into shapes.

-3. Triangles: Slice the watermelon into rounds (see above).
+3. How to Cut a Watermelon into Triangles: Slice the watermelon into rounds (see above).
 Stack three or four rounds and slice into small triangles for grab-and-go eating.

-4. Stars: Slice the watermelon into 1-inch-wide rounds, Use cookie cutters to cut the rounds into stars for your July 4th picnic.
+4. How to Cut a Watermelon into Stars: Slice the watermelon into 1-inch-wide rounds, Use cookie cutters to cut the rounds into stars for your July 4th picnic.
 Keep all the little leftover bits to make Watermelon and Strawberry Lemonade.

-5. Stacks: Slice the watermelon into 2-inch-wide rounds.
+5. How to Cut a Watermelon into Stacks: Slice the watermelon into 2-inch-wide rounds.
 Use a round cookie, biscuit cutter, or ring mold to cut circles.
 Why?
 So you can make Shrimp Goat Cheese Watermelon Salad Stacks, of course.

-6. Wedges: Do this for the classic shot of happy kids biting into oversized watermelon wedges.
+6. How to Cut a Watermelon into Wedges: Do this for the classic shot of happy kids biting into oversized watermelon wedges.
 Slice the watermelon in half lengthwise.
 Cut each half lengthwise again to make quarters.
 Slice the watermelon crosswise into wedges.

-7. Balls: Slice the watermelon in half crosswise or lengthwise.
+7. How to Cut a Watermelon into Balls: Slice the watermelon in half crosswise or lengthwise.
 Use a melon baller to scoop out the flesh.

-8. Cubes: Slice the watermelon in half crosswise, and cut off the rind.
+8. How to Cut a Watermelon into Cubes: Slice the watermelon in half crosswise, and cut off the rind.
 Cut the peeled half into 1-inch or larger slices.
 Stack two or three slices and cut into strips, then cut across the strips to make cubes.
 Make all of your cuts the same width to make the best looking cubes.
 Use the cubes in classic watermelon salads, or skewer them to make this clever Watermelon Salad on a Stick.

-10. Watermelon basket: This watermelon fruit bowl is a more decorative take on a basic watermelon boat.
+10. How to Make a Watermelon Basket: This watermelon fruit bowl is a more decorative take on a basic watermelon boat.
 It's actually easier to make than it looks, as you'll see in this step-by-step demo from West of the Loop.

 Top Tips for Cutting Watermelons